elf4j/elf4j-provider/README.md

 java MyApplication >logFile
 ```

-due to the buffering effect of `cat`.
+due to the buffering effect of piping and `cat`.

 Such external setups for data shipping performance, though, are considered outside the scope of application-level
 logging.
 They may be more important to the application's monitoring/observability which often has different (and more